-The first difference between dtsiPBC and the algebras sACP and $TCP^{dts}$ is that dtsiPBC is based on PBC, but sACP and $TCP^{dts}$ are the extensions of ACP. sACP has taken from ACP only sequence, choice, parallelism and iteration operations, whereas dtsiPBC has additionally relabeling, restriction and synchronization ones, inherited from PBC.
-In $TCP^{dts}$ , besides standard action prefixing, alternative, parallel composition, encapsulation (similar to restriction) and recursive variables, there are also timed delay prefixing, dependent delays scope and the maximal time progress operators, which are new both for ACP and dtsiPBC. $TCP^{dts}$ has no instant activities, unlike sACP and dtsiPBC.
+The first difference between dtsiPBC and the algebras sACP and $TCP^{dst}$ is that dtsiPBC is based on PBC, but sACP and $TCP^{dst}$ are the extensions of ACP. sACP has taken from ACP only sequence, choice, parallelism and iteration operations, whereas dtsiPBC has additionally relabeling, restriction and synchronization ones, inherited from PBC.
+In $TCP^{dst}$ , besides standard action prefixing, alternative, parallel composition, encapsulation (similar to restriction) and recursive variables, there are also timed delay prefixing, dependent delays scope and the maximal time progress operators, which are new both for ACP and dtsiPBC.

-The second difference is that zero or geometrically distributed delays are associated with process states in dtsiPBC, unlike zero or generally distributed discrete time delays of actions in sACP and deterministic or generally distributed stochastic delays of actions in $TCP^{dts}$ .
+The second difference is that dtsiPBC, sACP and $TCP^{dst}$ , all have zero delays, however, discrete time delays in dtsiPBC are zeros or geometrically distributed and associated with process states.
+The zero delays are possible just in vanishing states while geometrically distributed delays are possible only in tangible states.
+For each tangible state, the parameter of geometric distribution governing the delay in the state is completely determined by the probabilities of all stochastic multications executable from it.
+In sACP and $TCP^{dst}$ , delays are generally distributed, but they are assigned to transitions in sACP and separated from actions (excepting zero delays) in $TCP^{dst}$ .
+Moreover, a special attention is given to zero delays in sACP and deterministic delays in $TCP^{dst}$ .
+In sACP, immediate (timeless) transitions with zero delays serve as source and sink transitions of the dts-subnets corresponding to the choice, parallelism and iteration operators.
+In $TCP^{dst}$ , zero delays of actions are specified by undelayable action prefixes while positive deterministic delays of processes are specified with timed delay prefixes.
 Neither formal syntax nor operational semantics for sACP are defined and it is not explained how to derive Markov chains from the algebraic expressions or the corresponding dts-nets to analyze performance.
 It is not stated explicitly, which type of semantics (interleaving or step) is accommodated in sACP.
-In spite of the discrete time approach, operational semantics of $TCP^{dts}$ is still interleaving, unlike that of dtsiPBC.
-In addition, no denotational semantics was defined for $TCP^{dts}$ .
+In spite of the discrete time approach, operational semantics of $TCP^{dst}$ is still interleaving, unlike that of dtsiPBC.
+In addition, no denotational semantics was defined for $TCP^{dst}$ .